Would you rather pay $1,000 up front or $200 a month?

 Try using a limited-time financing program to generate urgency.
 The option to get the product now and pay over time sweetens the pot, but a “now or never” incentive can seal the deal.
 Customers will want to take advantage of the payment plan option before it’s gone.

 Temporary offers work best with zero-interest financing plans, so the customer feels they’re at the best end of the deal.
 If you can offer a zero-down payment financing option as a limited-time program, even better.

 Make the Process Easy, Quick and Seamless

 Make it as easy as possible for customers to go through the financing approval process.
 If you’re using a third-party service, be sure to choose one with software that integrates seamlessly with your website or point-of-sale system.

 Frustrating technology hurdles can easily cause customers to abandon their carts altogether.
 Ask for the least amount of information needed.
 Only ask for more data if it’s required for their approval.

 Train Your Sales Team on Customer Financing

-Your sales training should also help sales reps become well versed in how your financing program works and how to respond to questions about the program.
+Your sales training should help sales representatives become well versed in how your financing program works and how to respond to questions about the program.
 Any comment or question sales reps get about price should open them to bring up financing options, starting with the lowest possible monthly installment.

-Choose a financing service that assumes the risk for you so that that customer non-payment won’t affect your bottom line.
-Also, ensure your financing partner’s application process is easy and seamless for your customers so that they don’t abandon their cart mid-way.
+Choose a financing service that assumes the risk for you so a customer’s nonpayment won’t affect your bottom line.
+Also, ensure your financing partner’s application process is easy and seamless so your customers don’t abandon their cart midway through the process.